 In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39, Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Funds are in the process of assessing the impact of IFRS 9.
+The Manager has reviewed the requirements for transition to IFRS 9 and there are no material impacts anticipated for the Funds.